 - 1 1/4 cup semi-sweet chocolate chips

-- 1 1/2 teaspoons butter or vegetable oil
+- 1 1/2 teaspoons coconut oil or non-hydrogenated shortening

-- Preheat oven to 350 degrees F. Line a 13x9 inch pan with Release foil or parchment.
+- Preheat oven to 350 degrees F. Line a 13x9 inch pan with nonstick foil.

 - In a microwave-safe bowl or in a double boiler, melt chocolate and butter.
 If using a microwave, combine chocolate and butter and microwave on high for 30 seconds.
 Stir and repeat until melted.
 Spread melted chocolate mixture over cookie dough.
 Sprinkle walnuts over top.
 Allow chocolate to set, then lift from pan and cut into bars.